ptinsl/flight-server-demo/README.md

 | `vanilla-flight-server` | Standard Arrow Flight | 8815 | Any Arrow Flight client |
 | `airport-flight-server` | Airport (DuckDB extension) | 8815 | DuckDB `ATTACH` |

-> This project is a simplified version of [azure-delta-server](https://github.com/patricktinsley/azure-delta-server), which covers a more advanced implementation with server-side query execution and benchmarks.

 ## Architecture

 ![Architecture](docs/images/architecture.png)